oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

  * The public/private key encryption algorithm
  * The public key in [JSON Web Key (JWK)](https://www.rfc-editor.org/rfc/rfc7517) format

-Inspecting the decoded DPoP proof JWT's payload shows claims that limit unauthorized use, such as:
+Inspecting the decoded proof's payload shows claims that limit unauthorized use, such as:
  * HTTP request info including the URI and HTTP method (such as `https://{yourOktaDomain}/oauth2/v1/token` and `POST`)
  * Issue time to limit the validity window for the proof
  * An identifier that's unique within the validity window to mitigate replay attacks

 Let's inspect the `/token` request a little further.
-When making the request, the client adds the DPoP proof in the header.
+When making the request, the client adds the proof in the header.
 The rest of the request, including the grant type and the code itself, remains the same for the Authorization Code flow.

 ```http
 POST https://{yourOktaDomain}/oauth2/v1/token HTTP/1.1